doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-helm-chart/index.md

   tag: v3.26.1
 ```

+Let's update the `registry` for `tigera/operator` so that it pulls from our private registry proxy: `k3d-quay-io-mirror:5000`.

-Let us update both to pull from our private registry proxies: `k3d-quay-io-mirror:5000` and `k3d-docker-io-mirror:5000` respectively.
+Likewise, let's update the registry for `calicoctl` to pull from our other registry proxy, `k3d-docker-io-mirror:5000`.

 ```yaml
 tigeraOperator: